sampsaoinonen/tsoha-martketplace/README.md

 2 Many Gittars is a marketplace for guitars, amps and other items related to guitars.
 This web application will be created using Flask and PostgreSQL-database.
 It will be deployed on Heroku.

+The app is possible to test on https://tsoha-2manygittars.herokuapp.co

 ## Features
 - a user can create an account as either ”user” or ”admin”